Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

+for all $h \in \HH$ and $x \in \X$.
+In other words, $f$ is only equivariant with respect to the subgroup $\HH$.
+A symmetrisation procedure along $\varphi$ then ``upgrades'' $f$ to become equivariant with respect to $\act_\X$ and $\act_\Y$ over the full group $\G$. \end{example}

-\begin{example} An important special case takes $\varphi : \I \to \G$ to be the unique homomorphism out of the trivial group from Example \ref{ex:trivial-homomorphism}.
-By Example \ref{ex:trivial-equivariant-markov-category}, we may identify $\C^\I$ may be identified with $\C$ itself.
-As a result, a symmetrisation procedure of this type produces $\G$-equivariant morphisms from arbitrary morphisms in $\C$ that are not subject to any equivariance constraints at all. \end{example}
+\begin{example} In a general Markov category $\C$, an important special case takes $\varphi : \I \to \G$ to be the unique homomorphism out of the trivial group from Example \ref{ex:trivial-homomorphism}.
+Since we can identify $\C^\I$ with $\C$ by Example \ref{ex:trivial-equivariant-markov-category}, a symmetrisation procedure for this $\varphi$ is equivalently a function

+In other words, this produces $\G$-equivariant morphisms from morphisms in $\C$ that are not subject to any equivariance constraints at all.